In Depth Baby Product Reviews Led by a Pediatrician

 Quality

-The Baby Trend brand is usually the least expensive in almost every gear category.
-For strollers, you tend to get what you pay for, so it isn't a surprise that the Expedition provides below-average quality compared to the more expensive options.
+The Baby Trend brand is usually one of the least expensive options in almost every gear category.
+Since you tend to get what you pay for with strollers, it isn't surprising that the Expedition provides below-average quality compared to the more expensive options.

-The fabric is only so-so for quality, but the padding under the fabric is decent.
+The fabric's quality is only so-so, but the padding under the fabric is decent.
 The piping on the leg portion is raised and feels like it would chafe.
 The canopies are made of heavier, more durable fabric, with softer canvas on the seating areas.
 The mesh peek-a-boo window is harder to snag than it looks, but the storage bin is relatively flimsy.

 The frame on the Expedition is solid, but it looks flimsy and cheap.
 It has a lot of plastic components, and there is flex.
 The overall fit and finish are on the flimsy side.
 The tires are pneumatic rubber, and the wheels are spoked.
 The wheels are described as bicycle wheels, which sounds impressive, but we had trouble with the wheels and the rubber staying on.
 All the wheels had trouble with the rubber falling off at one point or another.
 The tubes are fine, and they didn't go flat, but it was a hassle and annoying.
 We suspect the average parent won't know how to fix this and might end up at a bike shop paying money.

-There is no suspension which is a shame for a jogging/all-terrain stroller, and we think short-sighted.
+There is no suspension, which is a shame for a jogging/all-terrain stroller and is short-sighted.
 However, we can almost forgive this for the price, given that the tires are rubber, and the sling-style seats should make the ride somewhat more comfortable.

 Car Seat Commpatibility

 The Expedition does not work with any infant car seats from any brand.
-This means children will need to be independently sitting with full head and neck control before using this stroller.
+This means children must be independently sitting with full head and neck control before using this stroller.

 Ease of Setup

 The documentation is also average, with a multi-language format that is hard to use.
-The assembly requires a crescent wrench and a Phillips head screwdriver.
-Most of the competition does not require tools.
+The assembly requires a crescent wrench and a Phillips head screwdriver, while most of the competition does not require tools.

 baby trend expedition double - the expedition could be used for older twins or children of...